Glacier Girl: Return mission in 2016

 In April 2016, a team en route to the crash site in Greenland and under the guidance of veteran pilot and explorer, Ron Sheardown, was interviewed while at the airport in Saint-Hyacinthe, Quebec, Canada, regarding plans to recover a second P-38.

-The team plans to extract another P-38 from the ice between May and August 2016.
+The team planned to extract another P-38 from the ice between May and August 2016.
 The glacier is drifting towards the sea, leaving most of the planes near or in a crevasse field too dangerous for a salvage mission.

 Led by entrepreneurs Ken McBride and Jim Salazar, the group of a dozen Canadian and American explorers who have been working on the project since 2010 will attempt to extract the P-38 Echo, piloted by Capt.
 Robert Wilson and the second plane of the squadron to attempt landing, and donate it to a museum.
 Wilson's P-38 was the first to land wheels up after the first P-38, piloted by Brad McManus, flipped over when the front gear penetrated the ice on roll out and collapsed.
 The rest of the squadron successfully landed wheels up.

-2018 Mission
+2018 mission

-In July, 2018, it was announced that Ken McBride and Jim Salazar had found a P-38 in the glacier.
+In July 2018, it was announced that Ken McBride and Jim Salazar had found a P-38 in the glacier, called Echo, and piloted by Lt.
+Robert Wilson.
+Excavation was scheduled for some point in 2019, with the team working with the United Kingdom, Greenland and the United States.
+As of May 2025, the P-38 "Echo" has not been recovered, but future expeditions and attempts at extraction are planned for the summer.

+2024 display

+The restored plane was temporarily put on display for the first time at the Lone Star Flight Museum at Ellington Airport in Houston, Texas, starting in December 2023, and ending in January 2024.